Bhutan Travel Information

 The international dialling code for Bhutan is +975.
 The outgoing code is 00 followed by the relevant country code (e.g. 0044 for the United Kingdom).
 There is extensive mobile phone coverage, which is more reliable and widespread than the landline network.
 Internet access is available in all main towns and hotels.

-Travellers to Bhutan may bring with them up to 200 cigarettes/30 cigars, one litre of liquor, and goods for personal use.
-Guns and ammunition, narcotics, antiques and wildlife products are prohibited.
+Travellers to Bhutan may bring with them up to 200 cigarettes, one litre of liquor, and goods for personal use.
+It's illegal to sell tobacco in Bhutan, but import of tobacco is subject to 100% tax.
+Guns and ammunition, narcotics, antiques, and wildlife products are prohibited.

 Become our Bhutan Travel Expert